GospelSounders/adventhymnals/content/03.church-hymnal/07.501-600/01.501-510/08.O-Canada!/docs.md

 Thou land of hope for all who toil!
 Thou True North strong and free.

-Refrain:
-O Canada!
-Glorious and free!
-We stand on guard, we stand on guard for thee.
-O Canada!
-We stand on guard for thee

 3.
 O Canada!
 Beneath thy shining skies
 May stalwart sons and gentle maidens rise